Update search

 Published: 30 August 2019

-... proportion serving short sentences.
-In 2017, this number totalled 8,474 (MoJ, 2018b). © Emerald Publishing Limited 2019 Emerald Publishing Limited Licensed re-use rights only Women’s health Public health Women prisoners Standards Health Wellbeing The qualitative data from the free...
+... consensus on the potential standards. © Emerald Publishing Limited 2019 Emerald Publishing Limited Licensed re-use rights only Women’s health Public health Women prisoners Standards Health Wellbeing Of the 85,000 people in prison in England and Wales, approximately 5 per cent...

 Journal Articles